The Common Program of the People's Republic of China 1949-1954

 June 19, 1949, Zhou Enlai closes the preperatory meeting"

 Throughout the 1940s, Mao Zedong repeatedly sought to meet Stalin in person in Moscow.
 In April 1948, Mao was on the verge of traveling to the Soviet Union for this purpose, but at the last moment, Stalin declined the meeting.
 Despite this setback, Mao continued to make several attempts in 1948 and early 1949 to persuade Stalin to meet him, all of which were unsuccessful.
 The primary reason for these refusals was Stalin's reluctance to offend the government of Jiang Jieshi, with whom Moscow had diplomatic relations.
 These relations were not solely diplomatic; the Soviet Union also engaged in the sale of weaponry to the GMD government.
-Mikoyan, the special envoy of Stalin, gives an additional explanation: "Should the trip become public knowledge, Mikoyan said, Mao could have been "named a Moscow agent.
+Mikoyan, the special envoy of Stalin, gave an additional explanation: "Should the trip become public knowledge, Mikoyan said, Mao could have been "named a Moscow agent.
 This would have been detrimental to the prestige of the CCP and would have been exploited by the imperialists and the Chiang Kai-shek clique against the Chinese communists."

 The Sino-Soviet Alliance for Friendship and Mutual Assistance promotes enduring world peace

 The CCP has invited 135 congress participants to come to Beijing to hold a preparatory meeting.
-On June 11, 1949, the CCP and various democratic parties and democrats without party affiliation held a preparatory meeting for the preparatory meeting of the new political consultative conference in Beijing.
+On June 11, 1949, the CCP and various democratic parties and democrats without party affiliation hold a preparatory meeting for the preparatory meeting of the new political consultative conference in Beijing.
 Candidates for the Standing Committee were chosen.
 The purpose of this gathering (15-06-1949 - 19-06-1949) is to work on a Common Program.
-On the first day of the Preparatory meeting of the CPPCC, June 15, 1949, Mao Zedong calls them to take on the necessary preparations for convening a political consultative conference.
+On the first day of the Preparatory meeting of the CPPCC, June 15, 1949, Mao Zedong called them to take on the necessary preparations for convening a political consultative conference.
 He is convinced this meeting will be a success, because all the delegates want to make an end to the domination of imperialism, feudalism, and capitalism, and they all want to eliminate the GMD government.
-Mao Zedong states: "This battle can be won because equal minded people can beat those enemies and make it possible to strive for a China that is independent, which has peace, unity, power and prosperity.
+Mao Zedong said "This battle can be won because equal minded people can beat those enemies and make it possible to strive for a China that is independent, which has peace, unity, power and prosperity.
 He also claims there are 2 important tasks for the new coalition government.
 The first one is to eliminate all reactionaries, the second is economic recovery."

-There are only 18 female delegates.
-The congress participants have different backgrounds.
-Chen Mingshu is a military educated person, who was prime minister in the GMD government.
-Dissatisfied with Jiang Jieshi’s policy, he leaves the GMD.
-He is very impressed by the military strength and discipline of the PLA and in 1949 he is a middleman during the negotiations between the CCP and US ambassador Stuart.
+There were only 18 female delegates.
+Different backgrounds can be seen in a few examples.Chen Mingshu was a military educated person, who was prime minister in the GMD government.
+Dissatisfied with Jiang Jieshi’s policy, he left the GMD.
+He was very impressed by the military strength and discipline of the PLA and in 1949 he was a middleman during the negotiations between the CCP and US ambassador Stuart.
 He is a delegate at this conference for the Revolutionary GMD (Rev.GMD).

-Several members of the CCP are also (secretly) followers of one or more Minzhu Dangpai.
+Several members of the CCP were also (secretly) followers of one or more Minzhu Dangpai.
 During the civil war, the existence of dual membership had been denied and GMD’s evidence denounced as false.
-"An appearance of independence was maintained for the foreign and domestic public but MPG (Minzhu Dangpai) members were well aware CCP members in their midst."Chu Tunan , a historian born in Hunan, is a party member since 1926 but he is also a member of the CDL.
-This dual membership is common.
-Some are directly sent to influence internally the Minzhu Dangpai.
-This policy becomes official after 1949.
+"An appearance of independence was maintained for the foreign and domestic public but MPG (Minzhu Dangpai) members were well aware CCP members in their midst."
+Chu Tunan , a historian born in Hunan, was a party member since 1926 but he was also a member of the CDL.
+This dual membership was quite common, with some members being directly sent to influence the Minzhu Dangpai from within.
+This policy became official after 1949.
+It is important to note that while the CPC was open to encouraging the minor parties to expand, there were suggestions as early as May 1951 for Communist Party members to comprise up to ten or twenty percent of the total membership in these minor parties to assist with organizational matters.

 It is very difficult to tell how many double memberships exist.
 The work of the United Front department is secret.
-Only 2 years before his death in 1980, it became publicly known that Sha Qianli , a member of the CNDCA, also was a member of the CCP.
+Only 2 years before his death in 1980, it became publicly known that Sha Qianli, a member of the CNDCA, also was a member of the CCP.
 Sometimes a person wants to become a member of the CCP but is refused on tactical grounds.
-The CDL leader Wu Han applies for membership in 1948, but Zhou Enlai convinces him his role in the United Front is too important.
-In 1957, Wu Han becomes secretly a CCP member.
+The CDL leader Wu Han applied for membership in 1948, but Zhou Enlai convinced him his role in the United Front was too important.
+In 1957, Wu Han became secretly a CCP member.
 The CCP seeks for support of the intellectuals but does not want a large number of them within the party.
 The opposite is also possible.
 "Zhou Enlai (1898–1976) asked Hu (Yuzhi), “Are you an open CCP member or still an underground member?”
 Hu replied that his membership remained a secret.
 Zhou’s instruction was, “As an underground member, it is better for you to continue to work inside the democratic parties.”
 45 Hu Yuzhi was careful not to appear “communistic,” particularly in the early 1950s, when Mao was courting members of democratic parties to build a broader base of support for the new Communist regime."

 There is also a group who lost contact during the civil war with the CCP and they looked for political shelter in the Minzhu Dangpai.
 The third group are persons who are members of the Minzhu Dangpai, and later on become CCP members or were member of the CCP and left the party.
-Qian Jiaju who was member of the CCP and is a member of the CDL, says in his memoires: "Political parties in capitalist countries are exclusive.
+Qian Jiaju who was member of the CCP and was a member of the CDL, wrote in his memoires: "Political parties in capitalist countries are exclusive.
 No one can join two political parties at the same time.
 But it is different in China.
 There are many overlapping members and people are used to them.
 Even a leader of one party can be a member of another party… This is why it is unrealistic and impossible to change democratic parties into opposition parties, as suggested by many young friends.
 These Chinese-style democratic parties can only be little parties under the leadership of the CPC."

-Not only Minzhu Dangpai members are invited but also members of mass organizations.
+Not only Minzhu Dangpai members were invited but also members of mass organizations.
 These are, for example, the All-China Federation of Labour (ACFL).
 An organization founded in 1925.
-Liu Shaoqi is vice chairman of this trade union.
+Liu Shaoqi was vice chairman of this trade union.
 The All-China Federation of Democratic Women (ACFDW) founded just before this meeting on March 1949.
-The Honorary President is Soong Ching Ling, the wife of Sun Yat sen. The All-China Federation of Students (ACFS) also founded in March 1949.
+The Honorary President was Soong Ching Ling, the wife of Sun Yat sen. The All-China Federation of Students (ACFS) also founded in March 1949.
 These organizations are specially founded for this meeting in June.
 After this political consultative conference, other mass organizations are founded to be able to send delegates to the political consultative conference of September 1949.
+See Table Mass organizations.
 These mass organizations, although inherently political, do not strictly fall within the bureaucratic structures of state power.
 However, they are intricately linked to the party, the army, and later, the government in numerous ways.
 They constitute a vital component of the organizational framework underpinning Chinese Communist governance, serving as the intermediary link between the bureaucratic ruling bodies and the general populace.

 2. Buddhists would like to give ten thousand thanks to the Chinese Communist Party for eliminating feudalism and superstition, which have long defiled the sangha, and Buddhists are looking forward to a new life.